Banerjee1996/movie_review_sentiment_analysis/README.md

 # movie_review_sentiment_analysis
-use the movie_review corpus to evaluate a movie review (sentdex tutorial.) the classifiers are to be stored in .pickle files
+use the movie_review corpus to evaluate a movie review (sentdex tutorial.)

+The classifiers are to be stored in .pickle files